Meta-Impressionism

 Introduction:

 At another page you will find general info on the awards that were given to artists on the Salon, the Salon de la Société des Artistes Français and at the Expositions Universelle.
 Many artists were given a 3rd class medal and even a 2nd class medal.
 Many artists also were appointed as Chevalier in the Légion d’Honneur.
-There were just few who received 1st class medals, or a ‘medaille d’Honneur‘, or were appointed as Officier or Commandeur in the Légion d’Honneur.
+There were just few who received 1st class medals, or a ‘medaille d’Honneur‘ or a ‘Grand Prix‘, or were appointed as Officier or Commandeur in the Légion d’Honneur (or higher).
 These painters I call highly awarded painters.
 You could say that these painters were the standard of Fine Arts.
 At another page you will find short info on the highly awarded painters and at another the pictures of the awarded paintings.
 On this page you will find a chronological overview of the high awards given.
 I will limit to painters, because most partakers of the ‘impressionist’ expositions were painters.
-I will focus on the period 1855 till 1889, because these were the years that most of these partakers fought to be recognised, starting with the Exposition Universelle of 1855 and ending with the one in 1889.
+I will focus on the period 1855 till 1900, because these were the years that most of these partakers fought to be recognised, starting with the Exposition Universelle of 1855 and ending with the one in 1900, when they received universel recognition.

 1855:

-Note: in 1855 there was at the Exposition Universelle also an art exhibition that coincided with the Salon of 1855.
+Note: in 1855 there was at the Exposition Universelle also an art exhibition that coincided with the Salon of 1855 or substituted the Salon.

 The following artists were awarded with a 1st class medal: